 Literacy and mathematics are taught discretely, however all areas of development are taught and modelled through play and continuous provision.
 Literacy is taught using the Immersion in Text approach, with books specifically chosen to enhance multiple areas of development.
-Early reading and phonics are taught using the Read Write Inc. scheme.
+Early reading and phonics are taught using the Read Write Inc. programme.

 To support our children with their forthcoming learning, we teach mathematics that will provide them with the skills and knowledge.
 To achieve this we have developed a maths curriculum utilising guidance from White Rose Maths and NCETM early years instruction.

 Throughout the Foundation Stage, the children take part in a Communication Screening which enables us to provide tailored speech and language intervention if required.

 The children attend worship three times a week and have a class worship weekly.
 This is alongside additional standalone RE teaching.
 We provide play and provision that is underpinned by the school’s vision and values (Learning, achieving and growing with God) (Compassion, Endurance and Friendship).

 The children in the Foundation Stage are taught music by an external music teacher, and the early years staff have been trained by an external PE provider to deliver high quality PE sessions.